mohammadreza0110/rich-text-editor/README.md

 # TipTap with Next.js v13.5.4

-This is a my text editor mini project [TipTap](https://rich-text-editor-one.vercel.app/). this is can help you go faster and config tiptap much faster !
+This is a my text editor mini project [TipTap](https://rich-text-editor-one.vercel.app/). this can help you go faster and config tiptap much faster !

 ## Table of contents